StoneStepsInc/zlib-nuget/README.md

 to be reloaded to make the library file visible.
 This library may be moved into any solution folder after the installation.

-Note that the zLib library path in this package is valid only for build configurations named `Debug` and `Release` and will not work for any other configuration names.
-Do not install this package for projects with configurations other than `Debug` and `Release`.
+Note that the zLib library path in this package will be selected as `Debug` or `Release` based on whether the active configuration is designated as a development or as a release configuration in the underlying `.vcxproj` file.

+Specifically, the initial project configurations have a property called `UseDebugLibraries` in the underlying `.vcxproj` file, which reflects whether the confiration is intended for building release or development artifacts.
+Additional configurations copied from these initial ones inherit this property.
+Manually created configurations should have this property defined in the `.vcxproj` file.

+Do not install this package if your projects use configurations without the `UseDebugLibraries` property.

 See `StoneSteps.zLib.VS2022.Static.props` and
 `StoneSteps.zLib.VS2022.Static.targets`